beberlei/context/README.md

 Context does not interfere in your model.
 It offers a convenience wrapper around your model that acts as translation mechanism between presentation layer and model.

+This strict seperation does not even have to lead to overengineering and non-rapid application building.
+It is very simple to build rapid prototypes on top of the context abstraction.

 ## Features

 * Support mapping Requests (HTTP, Console, or any input for that matter) on model-request
 * Encourage Observers that notify presentation layer of different model results (subject).
 * Transparent transformation of model exceptions into application-level exceptions/errors
-* Pluggable delivery mechanisms (Web, CLI, MessageQueues, Unit-Tests, ..)  map to the same model
+* Pluggable delivery mechanisms (Web, CLI, MessageQueues, Mail, Unit-Tests, ..)  map to the same model
 * Command pattern approach (Could allow to keep transactional log of the domain events: Do, Undo, Redo)
 * Simplify transaction-management
 * Hooks for Validation/Input Filtering
 * Seperate testing for controller-patterns from model

+## Concepts

+* Context\Engine is a wrapper to call model commands from in your application.
+* Input sources describe what request data is available to the model, for example superglobals or console arguments.
+* Parameter Converters are rules to convert input/request-data into model-request data, for example "2010-01-01" into a datetime instance.
+* ExceptionHandler catch every exception from the model layer and allow to turn it into an application level exception.

 ## Example: Calculator

-This is a very simple README compatible example for a calculator.
+This is a very simple README compatible example for a statistical calculator.
+It computes the average, variance and standard deviation of a list of numbers.

     class Calculator
     {